nactio/nact/README.md

 ## Persistence

 The contacts service we've been working on STILL isn't very useful.
 While we've extended the service to support multiple users, it has the unfortunate limitation that it loses the contacts each time the machine restarts.
-To remedy these types of situations, nact extends a stateful actors by adding a new method.
+To remedy this, nact extends a stateful actors by adding a new method: `persist`

 # API